wayneshn/Grizzlar/README.md

 Currently, the project allows you to integrate with dozens of services like Slack, Google Sheets, Hubspot, Linkedin, and Twitter.
 But it is very easy for you to add your own integration -- as simple as a JSON configuration file.

-# Orignal Pizzly Readme file.
+# Orignal Pizzly Readme file

 The following is the original Pizzly Readme file.
 It allows you to get started quickly with Grizzlar as we prepare for our own version.